cortexlabs/cortex/examples/pytorch/text-generator/README.md

 $ cortex cluster up
 ```

 This creates a Cortex cluster in your AWS account, which will take approximately 15 minutes.
-After your cluster is created, you can deploy your model to your cluster by using the same code and configuration as before:
+After your cluster is created, you can deploy to your cluster by using the same code and configuration as before:

 ```python
 import cortex